alpiepho/coursera_go_classes/alpiepho/Course3/week2/Quiz.md

 1 point

-A thread has less unique context than a process.
+X - A thread has less unique context than a process.

 Threads do not have unique program counter values.